CHAPEL OF OUR LADY OF THE AFFLICTED TIMELINE

 The Chapel of the Afflicted is most known as a space of paraliturgical devotion.
-Mass is celebrated at the chapel once weekly, on Monday afternoons.
+With rare exception, Mass is celebrated at the chapel once weekly, on Monday afternoon.
 Because it is not a parish church, baptisms, marriages, and funeral Masses are rarely celebrated there, and then only with special permission.
-The chapel is closed on weekends, and is busiest on Mondays, when devotees come to pray to the souls of the suffering dead (Amoruso 2018; Soares Dias 2019).
+The chapel tends to be busiest on Mondays, when devotees come to pray to the souls of the suffering dead (Amoruso 2018; Soares Dias 2019).

 The Chapel of the Afflicted is under the jurisdiction of the Archdiocese of São Paulo.
-The capelão, or chaplain, is the parish priest of the nearby Church of São Gonçalo.
-In recent years, some priests have introduced innovations such as a Charismatic Catholic mass, or explicit reference to Chaguinhas in sermons to build the congregation (Soares Dias 2019).
+Because it is not a parish church, different priests have been assigned to celebrate mass there over the past few years, and some have introduced modest innovations.
+For instance, sometimes around 2018, one priest began celebrating a Charismatic Catholic mass, and making explicit reference to Chaguinhas in sermons to build the congregation (Field notes, September 2018; Soares Dias 2019).

 Still, while the chapel is under the authority of the archdiocese, there is no formal leadership to the private devotional life at the chapel.
 A lay brotherhood briefly maintained the church from around 1857–1878, but historians know little about their organization or practices (Dos Santos 1978).
 The chapel is typically staffed by a single administrator, with the occasional help of a janitor.
 At times, the chapel’s administrators posted signs prohibiting the use of colored candles (which are associated with Afro-Brazilian religious devotions), or even by scolding visitors who leave such offerings.
 Prayer groups have sometimes frequented the chapel, such as a group that gathers on Mondays to recite the Mil misericórdias (Thousand Mercies), a prayer cycle similar to the Chaplet of Divine Mercy.
 More recently, in 2019, devotees working with UNAMCA inaugurated a new practice, the Terço do Chaguinhas, that links the group’s activist work with veneration of Chaguinhas.